-- 3 x Planning Policy Officers (one 0.5 fte, one 0.4 fte) 90% - 3.5.2 Consultants will be engaged on specific projects where there is a lack of expertise or capacity in house, subject to the LDF budget provisions. - 3.5.3 Adequate resources will be made available where possible (see 3.8.1) to cover the work necessary to produce the documents set out in this LDS.
+- 3.5.2 Consultants will be engaged on specific projects where there is a lack of expertise or capacity in house, subject to the LDF budget provisions. - 3.5.3 Adequate resources will be made available where possible (see 3.8.1) to cover the work necessary to produce the documents set out in this LDS.